 Session 1: Partnership 101

-Quick lit review, Explore different experiences - coordinating bodies, single issue, compliance, transactional v fellowship, push vs pull.
-I hope to use a role play or role reversal between INGO and local partner where all the "dirt and stress" comes out!
+This session will feature a quick literature review of the best thought leadership on partnership, We will explore different experiences - coordinating bodies, single issue, compliance, transactional v fellowship, push vs pull.
+We will likely use a role play or role reversal between INGO and local partner where all the "dirt and stress" comes out!

 Jim Oehrig, American Leprosy Mission

 Jim develops partnerships and collaborations with Christian organizations and churches in communities where American Leprosy Missions works.
 He ensures that the organization continues to implement programs in a way that honors God and protects and restores people’s dignity.
 Jim graduated from Houghton College with a B.A. and received a M.A. in Latin American studies/international development from the University of Connecticut.
 He also did post-graduate work at the Centre for Development Studies at Swansea University, Wales in the United Kingdom.
 Before joining American Leprosy Missions, Jim and his wife were World Relief staff members in Honduras and Guatemala; from 1993 to 2005 they served with MAP International from the Latin America Regional Office in Quito, Ecuador.

 Session 2: Coalition and Network Experiences of Partnership

 During this session, presenters will share from their experience in forming national and international networks.
 They will then lead participants in small group discussions to identify factors that enhance or threaten success of partnerships, especially focusing on the beginning, middle and transition/completion stages.

 Doug Fountain, Christian Connections for Intl Health